How Summer Heat Actually Damages Your Roof (And What to Do About It)

 That said, if your roof is 15 to 20 years old and showing widespread signs of heat degradation, it may be more cost-effective to plan for replacement than to keep chasing individual repairs.
 An honest inspection will tell you which situation you’re dealing with.

-We’ve been roofing Middle Tennessee since 2006, and we’ll give you a straight answer – not a sales pitch.
+We’ve been roofing Middle Tennessee since 2006.
+We’ll give you a straight answer — not a sales pitch.